 - Age of majority in state

 - Minimum 10% down payment

 As well as a decent credit score, mortgage and refinance loan eligibility depends on a number of additional factors, including monthly income and expenses, assets, and employment status and history.
 You must be at least the age of majority in your state and a U.S. citizen (or an eligible permanent resident alien or non-permanent resident alien).
 The property you are purchasing or refinancing will have been your primary residence or second home for at least 12 months, and not an investment property.
-As there are nine states in which mortgage loans are not available, you’ll need to check the SoFi website to make sure they cover where you live.
+As there are eight states in which mortgage loans are not available, you’ll need to check the SoFi website to make sure they cover where you live.

 In terms of down payment, SoFi offers conventional and jumbo mortgages for as little as 10% down, although this will ultimately depend on the loan amount.
 Refinance is also available at 10% down too.

 SoFi Mortgages review: Interest rates and initial charges